IBM-Cloud/bluetag/bluetag-docs/bluetag-dev-build-process.md

-#Introduction to Bluetag

-BlueTag is a fun mobile application that aims to connect professionals based on skills and geolocation.
-The app can be used at conferences, work places, and meetups to identify people with the skills you are interested in and connect with them.
-The application is built using a host of modern development technologies and tools.

-The frontend of the application was developed using the Polymer Web Components Framework.
-The Polymer framework's web components are used to create a simple and consistent UI.
-The application is structured to work Apache Cordova.
-Cordova enables mobile applications to be written using HTML, Javascript, and can use Cordova API's to access native functions.
-Cordova lets developers write mobile applications for almost any mobile platform using a single code base and significantly reduces the cost and development time of mobile applications.
-The backend services are broken up as microservices running on the WebSphere Liberty Profile on Bluemix and rely on a Cloudant nosql database also deployed via Bluemix.

-What makes this application a good sample?
-This sample demonstrates how to bring together many modern technologies like Cordova and Polymer for mobile development, Java runtimes in the cloud, Web sockets, REST services, microservices, NoSQL databases, location services and many more.
-The current sample is the alpha version of our vision for the BlueTag application.
+# Bluetag development overview

+To find out more about the Bluetag application and to access a live demo please visit the [Bluetag overview](../README.md) page.
+This document talks about how to setup a local development enviroment that can be used to tweak and deploy the application.

-The source code for both the frontend and backend are hosted on GitHub.
+The source code for both the frontend and backend services are hosted on GitHub.
 We would love for you to join the project and contribute!

 # Download the BlueTag code

-Clone the app to your local environment.
+All the code for Bluetag is housed in git repositories.
+Let's clone these repositories to your local environment first.
 Since Bluetag is a micro-service sample, all the services have their own github repositories.
 All the services are defined as submodules of bluetag.
-From your terminal using the following commands:
+The --recursive attribute in the git clone command will pull down the code from all the submodules automatically.
+From your terminal run the following commands:

   ```
   mkdir myBluetag